- EHS Program

 - GRI Items:

 Baxter has prioritized minimizing waste since establishing its first waste reduction goals in 1996.
 Early waste reduction efforts focused on decreasing potential risk and liability.
-Since the early 2000s, the company’s efforts in this area have also been motivated by potential financial gains and process efficiency.
+Since the early 2000's, potential financial gains and process efficiency have also motivated the company’s efforts in this area.

-Baxter performs detailed tracking and analysis of waste data from each major facility.
-This enables the company to assess progress toward waste-reduction goals and identify opportunities to improve the efficiency of processes that generate waste.
-Baxter’s new environmental, health and safety (EHS) information management system deployed in 2010 enables the company to track waste performance monthly, which shortens reaction time when issues arise.
-Facilities also are implementing more robust means of measuring waste at the point of generation, which helps to immediately identify significant sources.
-These and other waste reduction activities help to reduce expenses related to raw materials, waste handling and disposal.
-Waste minimization also reduces environmental impacts due to waste disposal and recycling.
+Baxter tracks and analyzes waste data from each major facility to assess progress toward waste-reduction goals and identify opportunities to improve the efficiency of processes that generate waste.
+The company’s environmental, health and safety (EHS) information management system captures waste performance data monthly, allowing quick reaction time when issues arise.
+Facilities also are implementing robust means of measuring waste at the point of generation, to rapidly identify significant sources.
+These and other waste reduction activities reduce expenses related to raw materials, waste handling and disposal.
+Waste minimization also reduces environmental impacts associated with raw materials extraction and refining.

-Because Baxter sites generate different types of waste, the company’s total waste goals , which combine non-hazardous and regulated waste, encourage each site to focus on the type of waste most relevant to its own operations.
-Baxter has committed to reduce waste generation by 20% indexed to revenue by 2015, compared to 2005.
-Baxter identifies its leading opportunities to decrease waste based on factors including the highest volume waste streams across the company, facilities that produce the most waste, and sites with particularly strong potential to improve.
+Baxter sites generate different types of waste, so the company’s total waste goals combine non-hazardous and regulated waste to encourage each site to focus on the type of waste most relevant to its operations.
+Baxter has committed to reduce waste generation by 30% indexed to revenue by 2015, compared to 2005.
+The company identifies leading opportunities to decrease waste based on the highest volume waste streams, facilities that produce the most waste, sites with particularly strong potential to improve, and other factors.

 Total Waste Performance

-In absolute terms, total waste increased by 21% during 2011 compared to 2010.
-Baxter faced the following challenges during the year in this area:
+In absolute terms, total waste decreased by 13% during 2012 compared to 2011.
+Baxter attributes this decrease to the following:

 Non-hazardous Waste Performance

-Plastic scrap continues to be Baxter’s largest waste stream, generating roughly one-third of the company’s non-hazardous waste.
+Plastic scrap represents one of Baxter’s largest waste streams, representing roughly one-third of the company’s non-hazardous waste.
 Baxter’s Corporate Environmental Engineering group started an initiative in 2010 to identify opportunities to reduce plastic waste generation at the source through a systematic approach that emphasizes continual improvement and draws on Lean and Six Sigma tools.
-The company is already beginning to see the success of these efforts.
+The company continues to benefit from these efforts.
+Nineteen facilities participating in the plastic scrap reduction initiative reduced plastic waste by more than 700 metric tons during 2012.
+Examples include:

-Other facilities have reduced waste by focusing on manufacturing efficiency.
-During 2011, Baxter’s Lessines, Belgium, Cuernavaca, Mexico, and Singapore, facilities implemented efforts that reduced plastic waste by a combined 140 metric tons compared to the prior year.
+Other facilities also have reduced waste by focusing on manufacturing efficiency.
+During 2012, Baxter’s Lessines, Belgium; San Vittore, Switzerland; Aibonito, Puerto Rico; Suzhou, China; and Alliston, Canada, facilities implemented projects that reduced plastic waste by 764 metric tons total compared to the prior year.

-Baxter has consistently increased its recycling rate since 2007.
-Of the 65,000 metric tons of non-hazardous waste generated in 2011, Baxter recycled approximately 45,000 metric tons, or 69%.
-Baxter also recycled 1,600 metric tons of regulated waste in 2011, for an overall recycling rate of 66%.
-The increased rate is partly due to changes in how Baxter facilities report waste recycling and disposal.
-The company’s new EHS information management system enables facilities to indicate if a waste stream is incinerated or incinerated with energy recovery, of which the latter is considered recycling.
+Baxter has steadily increased its recycling rate since 2007.
+Of the 58,000 metric tons of non-hazardous waste generated in 2012, Baxter recycled approximately 40,000 metric tons, or 69%.
+Baxter also recycled 1,600 metric tons of regulated waste in 2012, for an overall recycling rate of 66%.1

-Recycling activities at Baxter generated approximately $5.1 million in revenue in 2011.
-Although some recycled waste streams do not generate revenue, even in those cases, recycling typically costs less than disposal.
-Recycling revenue in 2011 decreased by 14% compared to 2010 due to lower prices paid for recycled materials.
+Recycling activities at Baxter generated nearly $6.6 million in revenue in 2012.
+Although some recycled waste streams do not generate revenue, even in those cases recycling typically costs less than disposal.
+Recycling revenue in 2012 increased by more than 30% compared to 2011 due to higher prices paid for recycled materials such as plastics, metals and corrugated and fewer expenses associated with recycling of finished product.

 Additional Waste Streams

 To more closely reflect production efficiency, Baxter excludes certain non-routine, non production-related waste streams from its total waste performance data and progress against its 2015 waste goal.
-The company reports these waste streams separately as shown in the following table, which allows for more consistent evaluation of facility performance and trends over time.
+The company reports these waste streams in the following table, which allows for more consistent evaluation of facility performance and trends.

-Construction and demolition debris waste increased in 2011 compared to 2010 primarily due to several large expansion projects.
+Construction and demolition debris waste decreased in 2012 compared to 2011 primarily due to the completion of several large expansion projects in 2011.
 The data also reflect improvements in the tracking and reporting of these waste streams.

 |Non-production Waste Streams Not Included in Total Waste Performance (metric tons)|